menghaoyu2002/CSC302-TeamRocket/README.md

 su -c 'docker compose up'
 ```

+Then navigate to http://localhost:3000 to view the running application.

 ### **Running Tests**

 This script runs all our tests.
 NOTE: the application must be first built before tests can be run.